 Oncology care was established at the Manitowoc Clinic in 1975.
 In March of 1998, the center was renamed and dedicated as a Vince Lombardi Cancer Clinic.
 Radiation Oncology was added to the clinic when it moved to a new state-of-the-art facility in 2006.

 You'll find our clinic easily accessible with a warm atmosphere to see your doctors and receive advanced diagnostic tests and treatments, including chemotherapy on an outpatient basis.
 If certain tests or procedures need to be done at another facility, all arrangements will be carefully coordinated by the clinic staff.

 When hospitalization is needed, every effort will be made to coordinate it through your primary care physician and Aurora Medical Center Manitowoc County.
 Should you need the specialized services available only at a major cancer center, as a patient of Vince Lombardi Cancer Clinic, you will have direct access to the services, staff and facilities of Aurora St. Luke's Regional Cancer Center in Milwaukee.

 The Vince Lombardi Team Approach

 The Vince Lombardi Cancer Clinic offers an approach to care that encompasses your unique and total well-being.
-In Manitowoc County, this philosophy is carried out by a team of cancer care professionals that includes two medical oncologists, two radiation oncologists, and six registered nurses who are oncology- and chemotherapy-trained, along with licensed practical nurses and medical assistants experienced in oncology care.
+In Manitowoc County, this philosophy is carried out by a team of cancer care professionals that includes two medical oncologists, one radiation oncologist, and registered nurses who are oncology and chemotherapy-trained, along with licensed practical nurses and medical assistants experienced in oncology care.